Colin Norris: Previous cases

 Norris immediately came under suspicion and was questioned by police about Hall's murder.
 It was further decided to investigate the deaths of 72 people who had died on the ward while Norris was working, and a special medical panel decided that 18 of the 72 deaths should be reviewed by independent medical experts.
-The experts confirmed police suspicions that the deaths of three women were as a result of lethal injections of insulin, but they also identified two more victims, one who had also died of insulin poisoning and another who had survived a massive injected overdose.
+The experts confirmed police suspicions that the deaths of three women were as a result of lethal injections of insulin, which causes hypoglycaemic attacks, but they also identified two more victims, one who had also died of insulin poisoning and another who had survived a massive injected overdose.
 Along with Ethel Hall, none of these women were diabetic (nor was anyone else on the ward), and all of them had been admitted to the wards simply suffering from broken hips.
-In any case, the amount of insulin Hall had been injected with was far in excess of what any diabetic patient would need.
-They were also all murdered while in non-emergency orthopaedic wards, where only minor, non life-threatening things such as broken bones are treated.
-When questioned about the cases Norris said "he seemed to have been unlucky over the last 12 months".
+In any case, the amount of insulin Hall had been injected with was far in excess of what a diabetic patient would need.
+They were also all murdered while in non-emergency orthopaedic wards, where only minor, non-life-threatening things such as broken bones are treated.
+When questioned about the cases Norris said "he seemed to have been unlucky over the last 12 months."

 The first three incidents occurred at Leeds General Infirmary.
 They began in May 2002, which also notably happened to be when the detailed probationary monitoring of Norris's early progress as a newly qualified nurse ended.
-On 17 May 2002 Norris injected patient Vera Wilby with an overdose of the painkiller morphine to make her drowsy (as recorded in the hospital notes and later admitted by Norris), despite the fact that she was in no pain and needed no morphine.
-He then inexplicably administered insulin before going off shift.
-90 minutes after he went off shift, Wilby was found to be semi-conscious and suffering from a sudden and inexplicable hypoglycaemic attack, but she survived.
+On 17 May 2002, Norris injected patient Vera Wilby with an overdose of the painkiller morphine to make her drowsy (as recorded in the hospital notes and later admitted by Norris), despite the fact that she was in no pain and needed no morphine.
+He then administered insulin before going off shift, for no apparent medical reason.
+Ninety minutes after he went off shift, Wilby was found to be semi-conscious and suffering from a sudden hypoglycaemic attack, but she survived.
 Wilby had dementia and had been seen as a "difficult" patient by Norris.
-On 12 June, another patient was admitted to Norris's ward with a broken hip, Doris Ludlam.
+On 12 June, another patient, Doris Ludlam, was admitted to Norris's ward with a broken hip.
 On 25 June, she was also given an unnecessary injection of morphine (as recorded in the hospital notes and later admitted by Norris) followed by an overdose of insulin, and Norris then again went off shift.
 She was discovered in a coma 40 minutes after he went off shift.
-88-year-old Bridget Bourke, who had been admitted to the ward on 16 June also with a broken hip, was then discovered at 3.10 am on 21 July (by Norris) suffering from an inexplicable hypoglycaemic attack and she died the next day.
+88-year-old Bridget Bourke, who had been admitted to the ward on 16 June also with a broken hip, was then discovered at 3:10 a.m. on 21 July (by Norris) suffering from a hypoglycaemic attack; she died the next day.